malhussein-bit/Classic-Models-Dashboard-Project/README.md

      - Customer sales trends and running totals
      - Over-credit customers after factoring in payments

-     - CTE's , subqueries and windows were used to asnswe above questions
+    CTE's , subqueries and windows were used to asnswer above questions

-   → See all queries that answered above questions [`MySQL_Query/project_query.sql`](./MySQL_Query/project_query.sql)
+   → See all queries used to asnswer above questions [`MySQL_Query/project_query.sql`](./MySQL_Query/project_query.sql)

 2. **Data Preparation in Excel**
    - SQL query results were copied into Excel